 Acording to Arendse, adding sound to the hidden systems, will create an awareness to the important part these people play in making the city's system work.

-The second part of her sound art work will be a series of listening situations which Arendse personally orchestrates.
+The second part of her sound art work will be a listening situation which Arendse personally orchestrates.

 In this way the sound universe will have an "earthly" character, which many experience has a calming and pleasant effect.